 You'll find this setting in the Target & Publish settings, towards the bottom, and it will look like the photo below.
-It is important to remember, linked flows only show once the user completes the flow prior.
-The act of linking will override all targeting for the subsequent flow.
-So essentially, you are telling Appcues that you want to show Flow 2 to anyone who completes Flow 1, regardless of if they fit our original targeting of Flow 2.
+It is important to remember that linked flows only show once the user completes the flow prior.
+The act of linking will also override all targeting for the subsequent flow.
+So, essentially, you are telling Appcues that you want to show Flow 2 to anyone who completes Flow 1, regardless of if they fit your original targeting of Flow 2.

 In order to do this, you'll need to have the linked flows created in advance.
 Once they are created, you'll have access to them in the drop-down menu for "Trigger Appcues content".

 Once you have your flows created, follow these steps:

 - Starting from the flow you want to show first, go into the Settings option on your flows dashboard, or the Target & Publish settings in the Chrome extension.

 - A drop-down menu will appear.
 Select the name of the flow you would like to appear next.

 - If the select flow is set for another URL, select Redirect to a different page and enter the page of the flow that will trigger upon completion.

 - If the triggered flow is located at another domain, be sure to enter the full URL, including the http(s)://